Own Domestic and International Real Estate With Your IRA/401(k)

 How To Own Real Estate In Your IRA

 There are many ways to own real estate in your IRA.
 You can own the real estate fully or fractionally with other entities or investors.
-You can purchase an option on the real estate or you can buy outright using a land trust, LLC, or similar entity.
+You can purchase an option on the real estate or you can buy it outright using a land trust, LLC, or similar entity.

 The down payment and an equivalent amount of the ongoing payments and expenses must come from the plan if the property is fractionally owned.